 Morgan State University in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music • Communications • Education • Sports.
+This historical marker is listed in these topic lists: African Americans • Churches & Religion • Education.
 In addition, it is included in the Historically Black Colleges and Universities 🎓 series list.
-A significant historical year for this entry is 1973.
+A significant historical year for this entry is 1867.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Rochelle Stevens (a few steps from this marker); April D. Ryan (a few steps from this marker); Holmes Hall (approx. 0.2 miles away); Frederick Douglass (approx. 0.2 miles away); Carnegie Hall (approx. 0.2 miles away); Morgan State University (approx. 0.3 miles away); Groove Phi Groove Social Fellowship, Inc. (approx. 0.3 miles away); Iota Phi Theta Fraternity, Inc. (approx. 0.4 miles away).
+April D. Ryan (approx. 0.3 miles away); Rochelle Stevens (approx. 0.3 miles away); William C. (Bill) Rhoden (approx. 0.3 miles away); Holmes Hall (approx. half a mile away); Carnegie Hall (approx. half a mile away); Frederick Douglass (approx. half a mile away); Groove Phi Groove Social Fellowship, Inc. (approx. 0.6 miles away); Iota Phi Theta Fraternity, Inc. (approx. 0.7 miles away).
 Touch for a list and map of all markers in Morgan State University.

 Credits.
 This page was last revised on February 20, 2021.
 It was originally submitted on February 29, 2020, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 64 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on February 29, 2020, by Devry Becker Jones of Washington, District of Columbia.